vonglasow/atoum-documentation/source/en/launch_test.rst

        }
    }

-Une fois les tags nécessaires définis, il n'y a plus qu'à exécuter les tests avec le ou les tags adéquates à l'aide de l'option --tags, ou -t dans sa version courte:
+Once the necessary tags defined, just have to run the tests with the appropriate tags by using the option --tags, or -t in its short version:

 .. code-block:: shell